Decomposition spaces in Combinatorics: Examples

 \begin{theorem} \cite[Theorem 7.3.3]{Dyckerhoff-Kapranov:1212.3563}, \cite[10.10]{GKT:DSIAMI-1} The Waldhausen $S_\bullet$-construction of an abelian category $\mathscr A$ is a decomposition space. \end{theorem}

+\begin{blanko}{Generalised Waldhausen construction.} It was shown by Bergner, Osorno, Ozornova, Rovelli, and Scheimbauer~\cite{Bergner-et.al:1609.02853, Bergner-Osorno-Ozornova-Rovelli-Scheimbauer:1809.10924, Bergner-Osorno-Ozornova-Rovelli-Scheimbauer:1901.03606} that in fact every decomposition space arises from an $S_\bullet$-construction, but a more general one, taking as input certain augmented stable double Segal spaces.
+The classical case is the double Segal space whose horizontal morphisms are the monos and whose vertical morphisms are the epis.
+See the contributions of Rovelli~\cite{Rovelli:thisvolume} and Ozornova~\cite{Ozornova:thisvolume} for an introduction and further pointers. \end{blanko}

 \begin{blanko}{Hall algebras.} The finite-support incidence algebra of a decomposition space $X$ was mentioned in \ref{fin-supp} (see \cite[7.15]{GKT:DSIAMI-2} for more details).
-In order for it to admit a cardinality, the required assumption is that $X_1$ be locally finite, and that $X_2 \to X_1 \times X_1$ be a finite map.
+In order for it to admit a cardinality, the required assumption is that $X_1$ be locally finite, that $X_0$ be finite, and that $X_2 \to X_1 \times X_1$ be a finite map.
 In the case of $X= S_\bullet(\mathscr A)$ for an abelian category $\mathscr A$, this translates into the condition that $\Ext^0$ and $\Ext^1$ be finite (which in practice means `finite dimension over a finite field').
 The finite-support incidence algebra in this case is the {\em Hall algebra} of $\mathscr A$ (cf.~Ringel~\cite{Ringel:Hall}; see also \cite{Schiffmann:0611617}, although these sources twist the multiplication by the so-called Euler form).

 Hall algebras were one of the main motivations for Dyckerhoff and Kapranov~\cite{Dyckerhoff-Kapranov:1212.3563} to introduce $2$-Segal spaces.
-We refer to their work for development of this important topic, recommending the lecture notes of Dyckerhoff~\cite{Dyckerhoff:1505.06940} as a starting point. \end{blanko}
+We refer to their work for development of this important topic, recommending the lecture notes of Dyckerhoff~\cite{Dyckerhoff:1505.06940} as a starting point; see also the contribution of Cooper and Young~\cite{Cooper-Young:thisvolume} in this volume. \end{blanko}